hanish3464/WORD-pytorch/SPEECH_BUBBLE_DETECTION/README.md

 # Webtoon Cut & Speech Bubble Detection based on Faster R-CNN and OpenCV

-`Note : This is Webtoon Speech Bubble Detector with Faster RCNN and OpenCV.
+`Note : This is Webtoon Cut & Speech Bubble Detector with Faster RCNN and OpenCV.
 It's not the final version code.
 I will the refine and update the code over and over again.`

 ## Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks
 Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun